sudachen/uccm/docs/index.md

 }
 ```

-Secondary, we need the uccm start script which is available on GitHub [github.com/sudachen/uccm/blob/uccm100/uccm100-dist.zip](https://github.com/sudachen/uccm/blob/uccm100/uccm100-dist.zip).
-Now when we have in one directory main.c and uccm.cmd go to the directory and start next command
+Secondary, we need the uccm start script which is available on GitHub [uccm100-dist.zip](https://github.com/sudachen/uccm/blob/uccm100/uccm100-dist.zip).

+Now, when we have in one directory main.c and uccm.cmd, go to the directory and start the next command
 ```
 uccm -y --edit
 ```